Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-07-15-nba-draft-history-3.markdown

 ![image](/pictures/nba_draft_history_3/total_picks_since_1967.png "Total Picks Since 1967")

 As seen in the graph, UCLA dominated during the 70s, 80s, and 90s with North Carolina in second most of the time.
-Around 2010, Duke and Kentucky had sharp spikes catching up to UCLA and North Carolina by 2019 respectively.
+Around 2010, Duke and Kentucky have sharp spikes in slope, catching up to UCLA and North Carolina respectively by 2019.

 To get a better modern picture of these colleges' draft history, I split the time period 1967 - 2019 at the year 1995 and considered drafts before 1995 and from 1995 onward.
-I chose the year 1995 because that is the year when Kevin Garnett was drafted, the first player drafted out of high school since Moses Malone was drafted to the ABA out of high school in 1974.
-From 1995 to 2006, many players went strait from high school to the NBA (these players included Kobe Bryant and Lebron James) affecting how draft prospects were considered, and how long college players stayed in school.
+I chose the year 1995 because that is the year when Kevin Garnett was drafted, the first player drafted out of high school since Moses Malone in 1974.
+From 1995 to 2006, many players went strait from high school to the NBA (these players included Kobe Bryant and Lebron James) changing the culture of how draft prospects were considered, and how long college players stayed in school.

 The colleges that contributed the most draft picks from 1967 through 1994 are UCLA, North Carolina (UNC), Indiana, Louisville, Michigan, NC State, and Kentucky.
-Their pick numbers and a graph of their picks over time follows.
+Their pick numbers and a graph of their picks over time follows:

 **Colleges producing the most draft picks from 1967 to 1994**:
 * **UCLA**: 36 (National Champs: 1967, 1968, 1969, 1970, 1971, 1972, 1973, 1975)